neuroprismlab/BrainEffeX/README.md

 ```

 ---
-## Preparing Inputs
+## Data and Inputs
-The inputs for this app are prepared in the [calculate_effeX Repository](https://github.com/neuroprismlab/calculate_effeX).
-Group-level statistical maps are computed, then converted to effect size estimates.
+Group level statistical maps are computed and converted to effect size estimates using scripts within the [calculate_effeX repository](https://github.com/neuroprismlab/calculate_effeX).
-> These effect size maps can be found [here](https://osf.io/cwnjd/files/osfstorage), as the file exceeds GitHub's size limits.
+> The resulting effect size maps are avaliable on [OSF](https://osf.io/cwnjd/files/osfstorage), as they exceed GitHub's file size limitations.

-The script 'generate_figures.R' inputs this effect map data and exports the visualizations.
-These visualizations are stored in a folder called 'figures', and are inputted into **BrainEffeX**.
+The script 'generate_figures.R' uses these maps to create the visualizations, which are saved in a figures folder and then loaded into **BrainEffeX**.

 The R package containing useful functions used in this app (and in related publications) can be found in the [BrainEffeX_utils Repository](https://github.com/neuroprismlab/BrainEffeX_utils).